What Should I Do If I’m Facing a Motoring Offence?

 What Do I Do If I’ve Been Stopped for Drink Driving?

-At the roadside, you may be asked to provide a breath test.
-If that test is positive, or if you refuse, you’ll usually be arrested and taken to the police station, where an evidential breath test will be carried out.
+At the roadside, you may be required to provide a preliminary breath test.
+If that test is positive, or if you refuse without a reasonable excuse, you will usually be arrested and taken to the police station for an evidential test.

 👉 Learn more about drink driving offences and possible defences here